monarch-initiative/monarch-ui/README.md

 The output of the build process is a set of static files including bundled Javascript, CSS, HTML and other media assets.
 These are then deployed to Netlify where they can be served to users on the internet.

+### BioLink Service

+There are multiple versions of the BioLink service.
+See the top of the BioLink file in `/api` for what versions are available.

+To easily switch between these versions in the live web-app, add a parameter to your current url like `?api=beta`.

 ### Directory Structure

 #### `monarch-ui/`